alignalghii/reversed-polish-notation-translator/README.md

 To put the pieces together:

- - simply generate random syntxt trees, a lot by hundreds,
+ - simply generate random syntax trees of arithemtic expession, a lot by hundreds (the “bottom edge of the V”),
- - and represent it both in infix and in postfix form.
+ - and turn it into representations, both in infix and in postfix form (“the two legs/wings/branches of the V”).
- - Use the infix form as an input of the `translate` function
+ - Use the infix form as an input of the `translate` function (it could be visualize a kind of over-arrow above a V: $\vec V$)
  - and check whether the result is the same as the postix form.

 ![V-testing](V-testing-scale50.svg "V-shape pattern for property testing")